humdrum-tools/vhv-documentation/interface/toolbar/spreadsheet-toolbar.md

 	<span class="summary-icon">Download from spreadsheet.</span>

 	The contents of the linked spreadsheet will replace the current contents of the VHV text editor.
+Hold down the shift key when clicking on this icon to bypass the tabber filter, which also permits downloading invalid Humdrum data (which might beasier to fix in the text editor).

 </td>
 </tr>